mitre/emass_client/src/python_client/docs/CACApi.md

 Submit control to second role of CAC

-Adds a Control Approval Chain (CAC) for given `systemId` path parameter<br><br> POST requests will only yield successful results if the control is currently sitting at the first role of the CAC.
+ **Request Body Required Fields** - `controlAcronym` - `comments`  **Notes:** - Comments `comments` are not required at the first role of the CAC but are required at the second role of the CAC.
+Comments cannot exceed 10,000 characters.  - POST requests will only yield successful results if the control is currently sitting at the first role of the CAC.
 If the control is not currently sitting at the first role, then an error will be returned.

 ### Example